 There is a variety of healthy food available from the food stalls in Heritage Park open early to late.
-These stalls accept cash only.
+These stalls accept cash and card.

-The local Outback Store is open during the day throughout the festival.
+The local general store is open during the day throughout the festival.
 Eftpos is available at the store.

 Is there First Aid avaiable?